Jaxc/PyStageLinQ/StageLinQ_protocol.md

 have not tested this.

 ## Device discovery
-When no connection with a host has been established the DJ device will send out.
+When no connection with a host has been established the DJ device will send out a broadcast message to IP 255.255.255.255.
 These requests are sent to UDP port 51337.
 The source port of these request seems to be randomized.
 A StageLinQ device seems to output several discovery frames each second.